-Covered expenses include charges made by your physician, obstetrician, or gynecologist for a routine well woman preventive exam office visit, including Pap smears, in accordance with the recommendations by the Health Resources and Services Administration.
-A routine well woman preventive exam is a medical exam given by a physician for a reason other than to diagnose or treat a suspected or identified illness or injury.
+Covered expenses include charges made by your physician obstetrician, or gynecologist for:

+- a routine well woman preventive exam office visit, including Pap smears.
+A routine well woman preventive exam is a medical exam given by a physician for a reason other than to diagnose or treat a suspected or identified illness or injury; and - routine preventive care breast cancer genetic counseling and breast cancer (BRCA) gene blood testing.
+Covered expenses include charges made by a physician and lab for the BRCA gene blood test and charges made by a genetic counselor to interpret the test results and evaluate treatment.